elastisys/compliantkubernetes/docs/adr/0030-run-argocd-on-elastisys-nodes.md

 ### Positive Consequences

-- The ArgoCD service infrastructure footprint is lower than when using dedicated nodes, due to less per-Node overhead (fluentd, Falco)..
+- The ArgoCD service infrastructure footprint is lower than when using dedicated nodes, due to less per-Node overhead (Fluentd, Falco)..
 - Security and stability of additional services is somewhat improved, e.g., SystemOOM due to an application won't impact ArgoCD

 ### Negative Consequences